Kiga people: Origins

+Bakiga in South Western Uganda

-Getting back to the Bakiga, it is now clear that Kakiga was responsible for the formation of the Kiga Kingdom, its clans and sub-clans, and all the direct descents of his children.
-Each clan was identified by a totem and also by what they were forbidden from eating.
-For example, the Ba-Mungwe's totem was the bushbuck and they were prohibited from hunting it for food.
-All these measures were intended for the protection, sustenance, and well-being of the clans as they were not competing for the same food.
-There are many clans and sub-clans in the Kiga tribe, but the major ones are: Ba-Mungura (the Royal Clan in which the Mukama was supposed to be born), Ba-Musigi (the clan that was supposed to keep the defence of the King or the Mukama), Ba-Mungwe, Ba-Kinyagiro, Ba-Mugiri, Ba-Muhutu, Ba-Mugera, and Ba-Mugyesera, Ba-Mugyeyo.
+In South Western Uganda, Kakiga is claimed to have been the founder the Kiga Kingdom, its clans and sub-clans, Each clan has a totem which clan members are forbidden from eating. e.g. Members of the clan with the Ba-Mungwe's totem (bushbuck) are prohibited from hunting it.
+Historically, these measures were put in place such that clans would not have to compete for the same sources of food.
+There a quite many clans and sub-clans among the Bakiga people, but historically the major ones include: Ba-Mungura (the Royal Clan), Ba-Musigi (the clan responsible for defending the King), Ba-Mungwe, Ba-Kinyagiro, Ba-Mugiri, Ba-Muhutu, Ba-Mugera, and Ba-Mugyesera, Ba-Mugyeyo.
 Each of these clans has sub-clans.

 The Abukuru b-ekika was a committee of elders chosen by the clan to issue rules and administer justice.
-If a case was particularly serious and involved more than one clan, the cases would be heard publicly.
+If a dispute was particularly serious and involved more than one clan, the cases would be heard publicly.
 An Omukuru, ideally a wise elder who knew the customs and traditions of his people, and who could be trusted to give fair advice and justice, was elected to preside over this expanded court.

-Kakiga, the son of Mbogo from the state of Bumbogo and of the Abahitira (Abungura) clan, made his move towards the west and settled in the forests of Kagarama, the mountains of the present border of Rwanda and Uganda in Kigezi District.
-In around 1700, Kakiga established his own community and wished to initiate a new Kingdom, but wanted to go back to fight the Nyoro invaders first.
-Kakiga found out that the new land was very fertile and had good grass for the cattle.
-Together with his friends, they made a deal to stay.
-These became a new group of people called the Abakiga or Bakiga.
+After leaving Bugombo, Kakiga settled in the forests of Kagarama, the mountains of the present border of Rwanda and Uganda in Kigezi region.
+Kakiga found that the land was very fertile, with excellent grass fields for cattle rearing.
+Though he initially wished to return home to fight the Banyoro invaders, he and his cohort found themselves settling in Uganda establishing a new group, Abakiga or Bakiga.